Sunjnn/singleCoreGEMM/README.md

 [Homework 1](https://sites.google.com/lbl.gov/cs267-spr2022/hw-1) of cs267.

-Native GEMM where using three nest loop.
+Implement GEMM by single level of blocking,
-It execute very slowly.
+It reach 2.3% of mkl.

 ## build and run